Mobile Application - Moderator

 Create an Online Event

+1. Click 'Create a new online event,' enter your biamp credentials when prompted and click Submit.
 If you do not have a biamp account, you can create one by going to www.biamp.com.
 Choose Log In from the navigation menu and then Sign Up to create an account.
 A license is also required to create online events.
 The Moderator's device must be connected to an ATOM to create an online event.

 1. Enter information in the provided fields.

-2. If the ATOM has not been activated via licensing.biamp.com, the user will be prompted to do so:
+2. If the ATOM has not been activated via licensing.biamp.com, the user will be prompted to do so.

 Schedule an Online Event